AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The "Snapshot Table" present the must support elements defined in this profile (shown in the "Differential Table) and the must support elements inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))

-**Interpreting profile elements and subelements labeled Must Support**
+**Interpreting profile elements labeled Must Support**

-Profiles defined in this specification flag Must Support only on elements and not to subelements of a data type.
+Profiles defined in this specification flag Must Support only on elements and not on subelements of a data type.
 The explanation on how to interpret Must Support for an element does not address rules defined in each profile - in implementation the rules defined in the profile must be applied and may limit or extend what is allowed for each element.

-The allowed subelements for each supported element in a profile is defined by a combination of the data type from the core specification and any additional rules included in the profile.
+The allowed subelements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
-A profile may include constraints that do one or both of:
+A profile may include rules that:
 - limit what is considered 'valid'
 - extend the potential subelements by including an extension